tilmanpotthof/angular-slashTools/README.md

 ## Requirements

-To build and test the library you need node, npm, jake and bower.
+To build and test the library you need node, npm and bower.
-How to install node and npm is documented on the projects website: http://nodejs.org/ Installing jake and bower is easy if you have npm.
+How to install node and npm is documented on the projects website: http://nodejs.org/ Installing bower is easy if you have npm.

-    npm install -g jake bower
+    npm install -g bower

 ## Build and test

-First you need to load the bower and node dependencies.
+First you need to install the bower and node dependencies.

     bower install
     node install